-Hilmi Pehriz works for Boliden as Mine Planning Manager and is a member of FAMMP.
-Hilmi Pehriz has over 10 years' experience in the Mining Industry.
+Hilmi Pehriz works for Boliden as a Senior Project Manager and is a member of FAMMP.
+Hilmi Pehriz has over 15 years' experience in the Mining Industry.

 Anders Sand works for Boliden as Research Manager and is a member of FAMMP.
 Anders has approximately 15 years of experience in senior positions in academia and in the mining industry.